skorch-dev/skorch/examples/accelerate-multigpu/README.md

 # Testing skorch with accelerate in multi GPU setting

+This directory contains a couple of script used to test skorch with accelerate in a multi-GPU setting.
+The scripts cannot run as unit tests because they require a specific hardware setup not provided by the GitHub Action runners.

+## `run-with-skorch.py`

 The full history of this can be found here: https://github.com/skorch-dev/skorch/issues/944

 There was an issue with using skorch in a multi-GPU setting with accelerate.
 After some searching, it turns out there were two problems: